Art enables us to find ourselves and lose ourselves at the same time.~ T. Merton

 FEE: $10.00 Donation accepted at the door (includes silk scarf, light snack and hot tea)

 Did you know that you can forage for wild mushrooms and use them to dye fibers like wool and silk?
 Come and explore this beautiful craft with Erin Pothier.
 We will meet in the greenhouse at Lake Wilderness Arboretum for an evening of learning and good company!
 Each participant will take home a silk scarf hand dyed with mushroom pigment.
-A light snack and hot tea will be provided.

 DATE: Saturday, July 22nd, 2017